 Stay with Friends – 16 nights

 We were lucky to have some amazing friends who put us up and it was great to see some familiar faces.
-We appreciated their kindness so much and hopefully they will come to Sydney soon so we can return the favour!
+We appreciated their kindness so much and hopefully they will come to Sydney soon so we can return the favor!

 Nights on Buses – 1

-Our 16 hour night bus from Vancouver to Calgary.
+Our 16-hour night bus from Vancouver to Calgary.
 Pretty uncomfortable but at only $60 it was so much cheaper than flying and we saved on a night’s accommodation.

 Hostel – 1 night